raii-x/wasm2usharp/README.md

   [INPUT]  Input file.
 If not provided or if this is `-` then stdin is used

 Options:
-  -o <OUTPUT>                  Where to place output.
+  -o, --output <OUTPUT>        Where to place output.
 If not provided then stdout is used -n, --namespace <NAMESPACE>  Namespace to use for the generated class
       --test                   Convert to C# instead of UdonSharp for testing -h, --help                   Print help